Polynesia: Geology

 Polynesia is characterized by a small amount of land spread over a very large portion of the mid- and southern Pacific Ocean.
-It comprises approximately 117000 to 118000 sqmi of land, of which more than 103000 sqmi are within New Zealand.
-The Hawaiian archipelago comprises about half the remainder.
+It consists of approximately 117000 to 118000 sqmi of land, of which more than 103000 sqmi are within New Zealand.
+The Hawaiian archipelago consists of about half the remainder.

 Most Polynesian islands and archipelagos, including the Hawaiian Islands and Samoa, are composed of volcanic islands built by hotspots (volcanoes).
-The other land masses in Polynesia — New Zealand, Norfolk Island, and Ouvéa, the Polynesian outlier near New Caledonia — are the unsubmerged portions of the largely sunken continent of Zealandia.
+The other land masses in Polynesia—New Zealand, Norfolk Island, and Ouvéa, the Polynesian outlier near New Caledonia—are the unsubmerged portions of the largely sunken continent of Zealandia.

 Zealandia is believed to have mostly sunk below sea level 23 million years ago, and recently partially resurfaced due to a change in the movements of the Pacific Plate in relation to the Indo-Australian Plate.
 The Pacific plate had previously been subducted under the Australian Plate.
 When that changed, it had the effect of uplifting the portion of the continent that is modern-day New Zealand.

 The convergent plate boundary that runs northwards from New Zealand's North Island is called the Kermadec-Tonga subduction zone.
 This subduction zone is associated with the volcanism that gave rise to the Kermadec and Tongan islands.

 There is a transform fault that currently traverses New Zealand's South Island, known as the Alpine Fault.

 Zealandia's continental shelf has a total area of approximately 1400000 sqmi.

 The oldest rocks in Polynesia are found in New Zealand and are believed to be about 510 million years old.
 The oldest Polynesian rocks outside Zealandia are to be found in the Hawaiian Emperor Seamount Chain and are 80 million years old.